kpavlov/kmons/docs/kotlin-api-design-guidelines.md

 </details>

-### 18.8 Not deprecating superseded flat-parameter constructors
+### 18.8 Do deprecate superseded flat-parameter constructors

 When you migrate flat parameters to a `Configuration` class, always mark the old constructor `@Deprecated` with `replaceWith`.
 Without it, callers have no migration path and the two forms